Table of Contents

 Most legitimate developers clearly describe what their applications provide.
 Most of these descriptions are written in a clear, neat layout.
 Again, if you see something strange here, that might be a fake application.

-This also applies the same to the application screenshot.
+This also applies the same to the app screenshot.
 However, fake developers can steal those images from the legitimate Play Store list (like icons) but you should take a closer look.
 For example, take a look at the fake SwiftKey we talked about earlier:

 The image looks pretty, but "Typing like flying Swift" "?
 What does this sentence mean?
 A meaningless sentence, so you should not install this application.